 At the point in the piece, a reader with critical thinking skills is going to start asking hard questions: Well, Mr. Woolcott, considering you are a journalist who writes for an A-list magazine about the media, and you never brought this topic up until it became posh, why didn’t you ever see this and brought it out into the open?

-It is not as if Woolcott hasn’t written interesting pieces, or made interesting observations (his interview in the documentary OutFoxed: Rupert Murdoch’s war on journalism made it into my book, for instance), but in all this time not making a very critical observation at all gives readers something else to ponder.
+It is not as if Woolcott hasn’t written interesting pieces, or made interesting observations (his interview in the documentary OutFoxed: Rupert Murdoch’s war on journalism made it into my book, for instance, as well as Al Franken’s, who was interviewed because of his feud with Bill O’Reilly), but in all this time not making a very critical observation at all gives readers something else to ponder.

 Or, as gestalt psychologists would have framed it: the whole does not equal the sum of its parts.